 Students will find that writing an economics paper is not a piece of cake; like any academic work, there are rules, and chances are the students aren’t familiar with all of them.
 This is why working with international economics data is such a hassle.
 However, there are a few tips and tricks that can help you write a research paper for economics quickly and efficiently.
-Go to this website to know what they are.

 The very first thing you need to do is conduct a thorough reading of all the available literature and then create a summary of the important findings as well as the empirical methodology and data used.
 Now, it’s time to write a literature review.
 Every research paper for economics needs one, and here’s how to go about the process: The literature review should always be 3-4 pages in length.

 You always have to explain your contribution.
 Depending upon the literature review, take a couple of paragraphs to explain clearly to your readers what you intend to do with the data.
 Offer a good and solid reason on why this is important and novel, and the way it pertains to the literature.
 It is always important to convince your readers that what you’re going to do in your paper is going to be fresh and tackle the subject from a new perspective.

 Once you’re thoroughly satisfied that you’ve got robust and interesting empirical results, you need to start putting your paper together.
 Start with the introduction to explain what you’re doing and the way it relates to the literature.
 Your contribution needs to be spelled out clearly on the very first page.
 The next part should be a description of your data, followed by the empirical approach, the description of the results, and the conclusion.
 Finally, you must include a list of references in a consistent citation style.
 In the end, you could place a few appendix tables along with figures.
 The tables with results ends your paper.